Travel details

 Evening:

 Watch the "Hyena Man Show," one of Harar's most famous attractions.
-This is a very interesting experience.
+This is a very fascinating experience.

 [English Guide]